jrs0/hbr_models/design.md

 * `description` (required, string): the text description of the code
 * `groups` (required, vector of strings): the list of groups which contain the code

 Using a reference to the code allows two codes to be compared for equality, without needing to carry around their string descriptions.
 In the C++ prototype code [rdb](https://github.com/jrs0/rdb), it was also found that caching the codes during code parsing improved performance significantly; that is, maintaining a map from code strings found in the database to the resulting code ID.
 When the content of the code is required, it can be fetched using the reference.
+It will be possible to serialize and deserialize the patient struct using the full strings in the serialized version by using [this method](https://stackoverflow.com/questions/63306229/how-to-pass-options-to-rusts-serde-that-can-be-accessed-in-deserializedeseria).